How is the WooCommerce customer data stored in the database

 Here is an example of one way to build this database query:

-And the result would be similar to the one from the previous example:
+The result would be similar to the one from the previous model:

 Search WooCommerce user database